Kabaneri of the Iron Fortress Episode 12

-In Kotetsujyo, the 12th and last episode in Kabaneri of the Iron Fortress‘ first season, Biba’s plans bear dark fruit; Mumei declares herself Hozumi, but at a cost; Ikoma fights well for a change; and Kurusu gets to (awkwardly) hold Ayame’s hand.
+In Kabaneri of the Iron Fortress episode 12, Kotetsujyo, Biba’s plans bear dark fruit; Mumei declares herself Hozumi, but at a cost; Ikoma fights well for a change; and Kurusu gets to (awkwardly) hold Ayame’s hand.

 Amid all of the chaos, Ikoma and Kurusu enter the city and fight their way toward Mumei.
 The more he fights, the more Ikoma loses his sight; Kurusu promises that if Ikoma becomes a Kabane, Kurusu will put him out of his misery.
 Ikoma’s goal: inject the white blood he got from Biba’s captive scientist into Mumei to save her life.
 There’s only one dose.

 As the mob threatens to burn the crew of the Koutetsujou alive, Ayame arrives.
 She demands they stand down.
 Their leader points his rifle at her face.
 Will Ayame be able to convince him to relent?
 Or will he kill her as so many other people in the city have been killed?

 Mumei, trapped as the fused colony’s heart, sees the Kabane as red butterflies in her mind.
 All of the people that she watched die, from her mother to comrades in arms, denounce her for still being alive.